phantomwolf/leetcode-problems/Leetcode/0863-AllNodesDistanceKInBinaryTree/README.md

 3. The target node is a node in the tree.
 4. 0 <= K <= 1000.

+# Solution
+This problem is a graph problem, however we're given a tree.
+The tree has no parent node, which means we can't access a node's parent conveniently.
+To solve this, we can first build a HashMap<Integer, TreeNode> which stores mapping from TreeNode.val to its parent TreeNode.

-# Solution 1
+## Solution 1
-Do a BFS from the target and track the distances at the same time.
+After building the parent node mapping, do a BFS from the target and track the distances at the same time.

-But there's one problem: TreeNode has no parent field.
-We'll have to do a traversal beginning from the tree root and record parent of each node inside a map.
+## Solution 2
+The graph we're given is a tree, which means there's no circle in it.
+This means we can do DFS without having to worry that a node is visited in a detour instead of its shortest path.